chrxme/Spring2020-LINA2055-LiveCoding/class02_examplecode/sonicpibasics.md

 ```

 ### How to change a synthesizer
-You can change a synthesizer by using the command "use_synth" and declaring a synthesizer afterwards
+You can change a synthesizer by using the command "use_synth" and declaring a synthesizer afterwards.

 Ex. use_synth :saw, use_synth :sine